Evaluating Agent Performance: Metrics for Reliability & Accuracy

 Key Takeaways

-• Tool use accuracy reveals whether the agent chose the right tool with the right arguments at the right time.
+• Tool accuracy tracks if the script actually fired the right payload at the right endpoint.

 Conclusion

-Further reading: Review OpenAI Evals, LangSmith evaluation approaches, WebArena, and OSWorld.
+Further reading: Hit up the OpenAI Evals, dig into LangSmith evaluation approaches, or check out WebArena and OSWorld.